feldera/feldera/docs/reference/cli.md

 # Command line utility (fda)

 `fda` is a command line utility for interacting with the Feldera Manager's REST API.
+It allows you to create, manage, and monitor pipelines.
+It also features an interactive [shell](#shell) for inspecting and modifying the state of tables and views using SQL commands.

 ## Installation